vvraju56/Ai-gateway/README.md

 - No built-in rate limiting (Render handles this)
 - Groq API has its own rate limits
 - Consider implementing rate limiting for production use

+## Architecture

+### Pure Python Implementation

+This server uses only Python's built-in HTTP server:
+- No FastAPI, Flask, or other frameworks
+- No Pydantic or validation libraries
+- No async/await complexity
+- Minimal attack surface
+- Guaranteed compatibility

+### Request Flow

+1. Client sends request with API key
+2. Server validates API key
+3. Server forwards request to Groq API
+4. Server returns simplified response to client
+5. All Groq API keys remain secure on server

 ## License